“Sufficient” Evidence Linking Hypertension to Agent Orange Exposure: Report

 Veterans groups are now calling on the Department of Veterans Affairs to add hypertension to the list of presumptive diseases related to Agent Orange exposure.
 This change, however, could come at a significant cost to VA.
 When VA last updated the list to include ischemic heart disease and Parkinson’s Disease, it payed $42 billion in additional expenses over ten years.

-This comes at a time when Vietnam-era “blue water” Navy veterans who served off the coast of Vietnam with no “boots on the ground” service are fighting for the same presumption of exposure to herbicides.
-Currently, these veterans are not covered under the presumption of exposure to herbicides and thus cannot receive presumptive service connection for herbicide-related conditions.
+This comes at a time when Vietnam-era “blue water” Navy veterans who served off the coast of Vietnam with no “boots on the ground” service might see relief after years of fighting for benefits.
+The Blue Water Navy Vietnam Veterans Act of 2019 extends the same presumption of exposure to Blue Water Navy veterans as those with “boots on the ground” service.

 - Can a Father’s Agent Orange Exposure Cause Birth Defects?